Summary of Recent IRS Communications

 - Taxpayers that do not itemize will still be able to deduct up to $300 of charitable gifts in an above the line deduction in 2020.

-- The AGI income limitation on charitable deductions increases to 100% in 2020.
+- The AGI income limitation on charitable deductions increases to 100% in 2020 for cash gifts made to public charities.

 - Five-year Net Operating Loss (NOL) carryback without taxable income limitation is brought back for 2018-2020.